Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Related Work

 More recently, large LLMs have been applied to cognitive distortion detection.
 The Diagnosis of Thought (DoT) framework introduced a structured prompting approach to improve interpretability \citep{chen2023}.
 Another study explored zero-shot and few-shot prompting for distortion classification without supervised training \citep{qi2023}.

-Despite recent progress, prior work did not model cognitive distortions at the expression level or incorporate the co-occurrence of multiple distortions within an utterance into prediction.
-To address this, we proposed a framework that decomposes utterances into ELB components, and infers distortions as instances within a Multiple-Instance Learning setup for more interpretable and fine-grained classification.
+Despite recent progress, prior work has not yet modeled cognitive distortions at the expression level or incorporate the co-occurrence of multiple distortions within an utterance into prediction.
+To address this, we propose a framework that decomposes utterances into the final ELB components and infers distortions as instances within a Multiple-Instance Learning setup for more interpretable and fine-grained classification.